 Manfrotto’s Top Lock Quick Release Plate has three significant features worth considering.
 First, the clamp has a spring-loaded locking pin which, when used with the original or a compatible plate, allows the plate to move freely, but prevents the camera from sliding entirely off the clamp.
-Second, accidental release of the plate is inhibited by the red quick release button.
+Second, the accidental release of the plate is inhibited by the red quick-release button.
 Third, and possibly the most important, when the camera is inserted in the spring-loaded clamp, the plate securely locks in place without the need to tighten the clamp.
 Coupled with easy operation and a three-way locking system, the Manfrotto XPRO Ball Head is a worthy adversary for any top-notch contender.

 What about the quality?

-Weighing in at just over 18 oz., the XPRO Ball Head and Top Lock looks huge and sports a magnesium body with a solid feel like that of any top of line ball head.
+Weighing in at just over 18 oz., the XPRO Ball Head and Top Lock looks huge and sports a magnesium body with a solid feel like that of any top-of-the-line ball head.
 The large Top Lock clamp base measures 3 x 2.5 inches and securely supports my D800 and lens.
-Although the red quick release button does its job well, it’s constructed of plastic and gives a somewhat unprofessional appearance.
+Although the red quick-release button does its job well, it’s constructed of plastic and gives a somewhat unprofessional appearance.
 In addition to the overall superior quality, the XPRO provides 360-degree rotation with three separate knobs for fine-tuning the ball head’s friction and panning.
 Frankly, the ability to control the ball head friction is comforting If you’re concerned about damage to your lens from an accidental collision with the tripod.

 How does the Manfrotto XPRO Ball Head with Top Lock compare with other quick release type ball heads?

-Compared to the several turns required by a traditional Arca-type screw knob, the XPRO Top Lock needs less than one turn to release the camera from the clamp; although, the operator must push the quick release button.
+Compared to the several turns required by a traditional Arca-type screw knob, the XPRO Top Lock needs less than one turn to release the camera from the clamp; although, the operator must push the quick-release button.
 At first, the thought of an additional step was not my idea of the perfect ball head.
 However, after experiencing the safety features firsthand, I find the XPRO’s Top Lock quick release system superior to any clamp I’ve ever used.
-Indeed, I also considered replacing Manfrotto’s quick release clamp with an RRS lever-release clamp, but I reconsidered out of fear of an accidental release.
+Indeed, I also considered replacing Manfrotto’s quick-release clamp with an RRS lever-release clamp, but I reconsidered it out of fear of an accidental release.
 A lever release clamp is fine, but in addition to added security, I prefer the ability to tighten the clamp to my satisfaction.

 Are you saying this is the perfect ball head?